ansible/workshops/exercises/ansible_security/2.1-enrich/README.md

 alert tcp any any -> any any  (msg:"Attempted Web Attack"; uricontent:"/web_attack_simulation"; classtype:web-application-attack; sid:99000020; priority:1; rev:1;)
 ```

-## Step 1.8 - Identify and close the Offense
+## 2.1.8 Identify and close the Offense

 Moments after the playbook has been executed, we can check in QRadar if we see Offenses.
 And indeed, that is the case.
 Log into your QRadar UI, click on **Offenses**, and there on the left side on **All Offenses**: